milacicuros/TaskManager/README.md

 # TaskManager
-Simple web application created with Flask using SQLAlchemy and WTForms.
+Web application created with Flask using SQLAlchemy and WTForms.
 You can add, edit or delete tasks.